brandonyach/teamworksams/_sources/vignettes/managing_forms.rst.txt

 ==============

 This vignette provides a concise guide to managing AMS forms using **teamworksams**, covering :func:`get_forms` and :func:`get_form_schema`.
-Designed for administrators and analysts, it outlines workflows for listing accessible forms and summarizing form schemas to understand their structure (e.g., sections, fields, types).
+It outlines workflows for listing accessible forms and summarizing form schemas to understand their structure (e.g., sections, fields, types).
 These functions support one-off tasks like auditing or preparing for data operations, with simple Python/pandas examples.
 See :ref:`reference` for detailed documentation and